Cdaprod/hydrate/docs/Agentic_Corrective_Rag.md

 ```

 #### `train_model/train_llama.py`
-This script will train the LLaMA model using data from MinIO.
+This script will train the model using data from MinIO.

 ```python
 # Assuming you have a script to train your LLaMA model